 Explore it on Goodreads or Amazon.

-Other books by this author include Mercy Burns, Darkness Unbound, Darkness Rising, Darkness Devours, Darkness Hunts, Darkness Unmasked, Fireborn, Hearts in Darkness, Wicked Embers, Flameout
+Other books by this author which I have reviewed include Mercy Burns, Darkness Unbound, Darkness Rising, Darkness Devours, Darkness Hunts, Darkness Unmasked, Fireborn, Hearts in Darkness, Wicked Embers, Flameout

 First in the Nikki and Michael urban fantasy series based in Lyndhurst, America, and revolving around a psychic who wields energy and an avenging vampire.